qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 id_to_idx = {e["id"]:idx for idx, e in enumerate(essays)}
 ```

 In this step, the data is loaded and converted to tokens with the [Natural Language Toolkit](http://www.nltk.org/)'s word_tokenize method.
 NLTK's tokenizer uses some advanced methods (outside this post's scope, but more info [here](http://www.nltk.org/api/nltk.tokenize.html#module-nltk.tokenize)) to split text into sentences first, and then into words.
-It is worth using in my opinion over (for example) splitting on spaces to avoid the edge cases that result every day English text.
-It would be _nice_ to have unambiguous sentence ending characters, but we don't.
+It is worth using in my opinion over (for example) splitting on spaces to avoid the edge cases that result from every day English text.
+It would be _nice_ to have unambiguous sentence ending characters, but this language is too complex to work nicely.

 Now, we can display some interesting information about the corpus: